 On 25th of March, the Foreign Policy Centre hosted an event Ending Impunity: How to improve safety for journalists at risk and deliver justice for crimes against them in the Parliament of the United Kingdom.

-Justice for Journalists Foundation Director, Maria Ordzhonikidze presented a statement on risks that media workers face worldwide and mechanisms of their prevention and management.
+Justice for Journalists Foundation Trustee, Maria Ordzhonikidze presented a statement on risks that media workers face worldwide and mechanisms of their prevention and management.
 Read the full speech below :

 Despite considerable successes in fighting terrorism and extremist worldwide, the level of danger and the variety risks that both professional and citizen journalists are facing today is constantly rising.

 1. Murders and Physical Attacks

 In the last three years the deaths resulting from terrorist attacks are subsiding – roughly 27% from 16 to 17 and 35% from 17 to 18.
 At the same time, the numbers of journalists killed doing their job continues to be high.
 According to the statistics released by our distinguished colleagues in Reporters Sans Frontiers, the number is over 80 people worldwide, and not dropping.
 Yet impunity for crimes against journalists remains at 90%.

 While places like Syria, Afghanistan, Mexico and Yemen remain by far the most dangerous places to live and report from, 2017 and 2018 saw a rise of journalists’ murders in OSCE member states.
 Cases include Kim Wall in Denmark, Daphne Karuana Galizia in Malta, Jan Kuciak in Slovakia, Victoria Marinova in Bulgaria, Jamal Khashoggi in Turkey, 5 media personnel gunned down in Maryland, US, 3 Russian investigative journalists lured and murdered in CAR.